taylor-an/kakao.github.io/_posts/2019-05-07-ArduinoEthernetLibraryIPv6-15.md

 ![](/files/posts/2019-05-07/Github-WIZnet-Ethernet-IPv6/17-unknown-board-3.jpg)

-You should add the MKRVIDOR-4000 like below and save.
+You should add the MKRVIDOR-4000 like below shown and save a file the w5100.cpp.

 ![](/files/posts/2019-05-07/Github-WIZnet-Ethernet-IPv6/17-unknown-board-4.jpg)